RabidZippers/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis

 ## Overview
 Machine learning can be used to predict credit risk.
 By using this, it will not only provide a quicker but more reliable loan experience.
 It will also provide more identifications of people who would be good for loans.
-Credit risk is a unbalanced classification problem, as good loans easily outnumber risky loans.
-Therefore, different techniques need to be employed to train and evaluate models with unbalanced classes.
-Numerous supervised machine learning models or algorithms have been built and evaluated to predict credit risk.
+Credit risk is an unbalanced classification problem, as good loans outnumber risky loans.
+Therefore, different styles need to be employed to train and evaluate models with unbalanced classes.
+Numerous supervised machine learning models/algorithms have been built and evaluated to predict credit risk.

 ### Supervised Machine Learning Models Utilized:
 * Naïve Random Oversampling